 d) Allocating necessary resources to implement the solutions effectively

-Further, communication and collaboration are also crucial during this stage.
+Further, effective communication and collaboration are also crucial during this stage.
 This ensures everyone involved understands their roles and responsibilities.

 Ready to become an expert in Root Cause Analysis?
 Register for our Root Cause Analysis Course now!